symphatixe/GoCoding-Python/[2]/[3] Age Calculator/README.md

 ### Skills
 - Understand how to cast a variable from a `string` into a `int`.
-- Print out the result using an f-string.
+- Print out the result using an `f-string`.